DUI Attorneys in California

 NOTE: The content of this website is intended solely for informational purposes.
 It is not a source of legal advice and should not be used as such.

-After you are charged with driving under the influence of alcohol or drugs (DUI), the court dates, legal paperwork, and penalties you face can be confusing, time consuming, and overwhelming.
+After you are charged with driving under the influence of alcohol or drugs (DUI) in California, the court dates, legal paperwork, and penalties you face can be confusing, time consuming, and overwhelming.

 You may wish to hire a DUI lawyer to help you figure out what to do after getting a DUI in California.